 - When someone uses the phase “a picture is worth 1,000 words,” what do you think they mean?

-Explain that the photograph was taken by an Israeli photographer named Zion Ozeri and share with the campers the title and story of the photograph:
+Explain that the photograph was taken by an Israeli photographer named Zion Ozeri and share the title and story of the photograph with them:

 Honorable Discharge, Ben-Gurion Airport, Israel, 1992